bbatsov/projectile/README.md

 > Historically `projectile-completion-system` defaulted to `ido`, but this was
 > changed in version 2.3.
 You may need to enable `ido-mode` in your Emacs
 > configuration if updating from an older version of Projectile.

+## Design Goals

+In this section you'll find some notes on Projectile's design goals, that have been upheld since the earliest days of the project.

+### Portability

+Projectile provide a nice set of features operating on a project level without introducing external dependencies (when feasible).
+For instance - finding project files has a portable implementation written in pure Emacs Lisp without the use of GNU `find` (but for performance sake an indexing mechanism backed by external commands exists as well).

+### Simplicity

+This library provides easy project management and navigation.
+The concept of a project is pretty basic - just a folder containing some special file (e.g. a VCS marker or a project descriptor file like `pom.xml` or `Gemfile`).
+Projectile will auto-detect pretty much every popular project type out of the box and you can easily extend it with additional project types.

+### Practical

+Projectile tries to be practical - portability is great, but if some external tools could speed up some task substantially and the tools are available, Projectile will leverage them.

+### Super configurable

+In the classic spirit of Emacs almost every aspect of Projectile's behavior is configurable.

 ## Caveats